estebanm123/wic-heif-timeout/README.md

 This app demonstrates a timeout issue with IWICBitmapSource::CopyPixels with .heic files.
 It executes a series of WIC decoding calls on background threads across a folder full of HEIC files.
 Eventually, the CopyPixels call returns a 0x80070102 timeout error.

-This issue does not repro when the LoadFromWics are called synchronously on .heics with no concurrency.
+This issue does not repro when LoadFromWic is called synchronously on .heics, no offloading to threadpool.
 With non-heic files, concurrent LoadFromWic calls don't repro the issue either and all complete successfully.

 ## Repro instructions
 1. Clone this repo.